Jimmy Dunn (sports executive)

-In 1928, Dunn became president of the Uneeda Club in Winnipeg which began his career as a baseball and softball executive.
-He managed the club's baseball team during the early 1930s, was elected to the Manitoba Diamond Ball Association executive in 1934, and was president of the Greater Winnipeg Senior Baseball League from 1942 to 1946.
-He helped establish the Western Canada Baseball Association to govern senior and junior baseball, and was its first vice-president in 1945.
-He oversaw girls' fastpitch softball games at Osborne Stadium, and served as president of the Greater Winnipeg Senior Girls' Softball League from 1941 to 1946.
-He led efforts to establish a provincial governing body for men's and women's fastpitch softball, became the founding president of the Manitoba Fastball Association in 1946, and sought to increase participation in the game in rural Manitoba.
-Dunn was elected the first president the Manitoba Senior Baseball League in 1948, and oversaw its reorganization into the Mandak League with expansion into North Dakota in 1950.
-He served as league president for two seasons and arranged benefit games to raise money for local recovery efforts from the 1950 Red River flood.
+After managing a baseball team in the 1930s, Dunn served on the Manitoba Diamond Ball Association executive, and was president of the Greater Winnipeg Senior Baseball League from 1942 to 1946.
+He helped establish the Western Canada Baseball Association to govern senior and junior baseball, as its first vice-president in 1945.
+He oversaw girls' fastpitch softball and served as president of the Greater Winnipeg Senior Girls' Softball League from 1941 to 1946.
+He led efforts to establish a provincial governing body for men's and women's fastpitch softball, then became the founding president of the Manitoba Fastball Association.
+He was elected the first president the Manitoba Senior Baseball League, and oversaw its reorganization into the Mandak League with expansion into North Dakota in 1950, then served as league president for two seasons.

-Dunn was a lieutenant with the Canadian Expeditionary Force in France during World War I, and a Canadian Army Reserve commanding officer during World War II.
-As an executive with the Manitoba branch of the Amateur Athletic Union of Canada, he was a timekeeper at wrestling and boxing events and an on-field official at track and field events.
-He was also a timekeeper for high school football games and the Manitoba Rugby Football Union, and was the original timekeeper of the Winnipeg Blue Bombers without missing a home game for 42 years.
-He was an executive for several curling leagues, president of the Winnipeg Thistle Curling Club, and served on the Manitoba Curling Association executive.
+Dunn was a lieutenant with the Canadian Expeditionary Force during World War I, and a Canadian Army Reserve commanding officer during World War II.
+He was an executive with the Manitoba branch of the Amateur Athletic Union of Canada, and the original timekeeper of the Winnipeg Blue Bombers for 42 years.
+He was president of the Winnipeg Thistle Curling Club, and served on the Manitoba Curling Association executive.
 He was married to fellow sports executive Mary Dunn, and was known locally as "Mr. Hockey".
 The Winnipeg Tribune wrote that "no single individual in Manitoba has made a more significant contribution to sport", and that his leadership assured the success of any sport organization.
-He received life memberships from multiple sporting organizations, was inducted into the builder category of the Hockey Hall of Fame in 1968, and was posthumously inducted into the builder category of the Manitoba Hockey Hall of Fame in 1985.
+He was a life member of multiple sporting organizations, and was inducted into the builder category of the Hockey Hall of Fame and the Manitoba Hockey Hall of Fame.